Genezzhu/jr-git-intro/second.md

-Second Hello World! - JR-102: Set up the second and third file
+Second Changes of Second Hello World! - JRs102: Set up the second and third file